 Living With Panic Attack Health Fears

 Panic attacks involve so many physical symptoms that health fears are incredibly common.
 It can even create health anxiety.
 That's why it's so important to get your panic attacks under control.
-Take my anxiety test to learn more.
+Take my free 7 minute anxiety test to learn more.

 Your blood pressure does increase when you have anxiety.
 Two different issues lead to the development of high blood pressure during an attack:

 - Adrenaline, which causes your heart to speed blood around your body.

 - Hyperventilation, which causes your blood vessels to constrict.

 Both of these lead to tremendous pressure, and in some cases the appearance of severe hypertension.
 Those that go through panic attacks, then tend to experience fear over whether or not these attacks indicate that they are putting strain on their heart that could be deadly.

 Can Panic Attacks Kill You?

 Panic attacks, in a general sense, cannot kill you.
 There is nearly no scenario in which a panic attack can kill you, because panic attacks are not caused by physical problems, nor do they create any lasting physical damage.